Error Reference

 rill-r045

-Cause: The number of arguments supplied exceeds the number of declared parameters.
-This error is raised at the pre-ordered marshaling stage (stage 1), before type checking.
+Cause: The number of arguments passed to a callable exceeds the number of declared parameters.

-Resolution: Remove the extra arguments, or add additional parameters to the closure signature.
+Resolution: Remove the excess arguments or add more parameters to the callable definition.

 Example: